-By participating in this discussion series, you will have the opportunity to:
+By participating in this discussion series, faculty will have the opportunity to:

 - consider key aspects of learning such as prior knowledge and misconceptions, organization of knowledge, practice and targeted feedback, metacognition, and learning environments.

-- reflect on your own teaching practices in the context of research on how people learn.
+- reflect on their teaching practices in the context of research on how people learn.

 - identify or design a new pedagogical approach or strategy to be implemented in a current or upcoming course.